fjpa121197/aws-sagemaker-training/sagemaker-pipelines/README.md

 This example showcase how to deploy a text classification model trained using Amazon Comprehend, using SageMaker Pipelines.
 The current pipeline goes through a data preprocessing, training & evaluation, and deployment step.

+Aprox. cost: 6-7 USD dollars (based on not leaving the endpoint in service for more than 1 hour).
+See note in code for ways to reduce cost.

 ## Other ...

 ## Other ...